Prodigy-Hacking/ProdigyMathGameHacking/README.md

 # Hi, this is Avn1114, and I'm a new collaborator in the "ProdigyMathGameHacking" page.
 I've covered a few new hacks, located in various folders...
 Also working on hacks with `Object.keys(Object.getPrototypeOf(PIXI.game.prodigy.debugMisc)).join("\n")` debug functions, such as hacking the Dark Tower, gaining infinite conjure cubes, and altering your level.

 # Current work in progress: Attempting to alter the level of pets.
-(I'm utterly failing, but what the heck)
+(Success!
+Check GainPetStars.js)